CartoDB/odyssey.js/intro.md

 # intro

 Odyssey allows you to create event based stories.
 In order to create one, you define some states (that can be raised by a trigger) and some actions (that will be performed for each state).
-For example, a trigger could be "pressing the right key" and the action it raises "to move a map to a certain place".
+For example, a trigger could be "to press the right key" and the action it raises could be "to move a map to a certain place".

 # most basic example